 22 August, 2023

-On the evening of 22 August, Tom Quinn of the University of Washington team gave a lecture detailing changes in salmon conservation over the course of his 45 year career.
+On the evening of 22 August, Tom Quinn of the University of Washington team gave a lecture detailing changes in salmon conservation over the course of his 45-year career.
 The talk provided a personal view of the changing research themes and social perspectives regarding salmon and trout that he has experienced over more than four decades of studying them.
 Topics such as logging, commercial and recreational fisheries, hydroelectric dams, hatcheries, invasive species, diseases, contaminants, aquaculture, marine mammals, and other threats, have changed in their real or perceived importance.
 The social setting and laws related to salmon and trout, and natural systems in general, have also changed greatly since the 1970s.
 Tom presented his perspective on some of these changes in order to spur conversations about present and future conservation efforts for salmon and trout, their ecosystems, and the people who care about them.

 Trout Unlimited